cloudmesh-community/book/chapters/msg/graphql.md

 exit()
 ```

-Now create Repositories/schema.py with following code.
+Now create teh file `Repositories/schema.py` with following code.
 This will
-introduce custom type of Repository and query with resolver for
+creat a custom type `Repository` and query with resolver for
 Repositories.

+:o: what is a resolver, it is not explained

 ```python
 import graphene